 Most people don’t spend much time thinking about their bathroom mirrors.
-They act as a decorating detail that isn’t given a lot of attention in most cases.
-However, more people should look deeper into their bathroom mirrors since they are used every single day.
-Not only does a mirror make it easier to handle daily grooming, but the right mirror can add style and personality to a bathroom.
+They act as a decorating detail that isn’t usually paid much attention.
+However, more people should look deeper into their bathroom mirrors since they are used daily.
+A mirror makes it easier to handle daily grooming, and the right mirror can add style and personality to a bathroom.

-It’s also a lot less challenging to install a new mirror than to switch out a sink, toilet, or shower.
-A bathroom mirror can complement other decor to offer more of the style you prefer.
+Installing a new mirror is much less challenging than switching out a vanity, toilet, or shower.
+A bathroom mirror can complement other decor to offer more of your preferred style.
 It can also be more understated and let a feature like the wallpaper or a sink shine.
-Regardless of which way you want to go, this article will help you choose the perfect bathroom mirror.
+Regardless of your destination, this article will help you choose the perfect bathroom mirror.

 Tips For Choosing the Right Bathroom Mirror

 Before we delve into details about mirror features, we want to share a few tips on choosing the right bathroom mirror.
-Each of these tips will help you get the look you want in your bathroom.
+These tips will help you get the look you want in your bathroom.
 However, remember above all that it’s essential that the mirror looks good to you since you’ll be the person using it every day.

-- Small mirrors, large mirrors, and mirrors in between all offer something different – Many people have a preference between small and large mirrors, but either can do the job.
+- Small mirrors, large mirrors, and mirrors in between all offer something different – Many people prefer small and large mirrors, but either can do the job.
 A large mirror gives you additional reflection space and can make a bathroom seem larger.
 A smaller mirror leaves room for other décor items like lamps and sconces.

-- Remember to decide between framed and frameless mirrors – Another choice you will need to make is whether you use a framed or frameless mirror.
+- Remember to decide between framed and frameless mirrors – Another choice you must make is whether you use a framed or frameless mirror.
 Frameless mirrors have a clean, stylish look that is more modern if you prefer a spa-like atmosphere.
 Mirrors with frames add extra details and can fill up a space.

-Keep these things in mind as you read on and learn more about different mirror factors that will determine which product is right for you.
+Remember these things as you read on and learn more about different mirror factors to determine which product is right for you.

 Selecting the Ideal Size for a Bathroom Mirror

-In most cases, a bathroom mirror size is determined based on the vanity size.
+A bathroom mirror size is usually determined based on the vanity size.
 Mirrors are typically two to four inches narrower than the vanity, but this can vary depending on your space’s style and configuration.
-You can decide to hang a mirror along an entire lengthy, narrow vanity or choose something smaller that is only found over the sink itself.
+You can hang a mirror along a lengthy, narrow vanity or choose something smaller that is only found over the sink.

 Another thing to consider is whether your mirror will house a medicine cabinet.
 If so, you’ll have a smaller selection and need to consider how much space your bandages, medications, and other items will take up.
 The mirror should be large enough to hold everything you need it to.